Mission of the 113th Class

 Natasha Naseem, Secretary

-Natasha Naseem, daughter of Ahsan Naseem and Rubab Husain of Lincoln, Nebraska, is an English major with minors in Global Studies and Human Rights and Humanitarian Affairs.
-Natasha is a member of the UNICEF UNL Campus Initiative and is deeply involved with the Make-A-Wish Foundation of Nebraska, where she volunteers as a grant writer and event coordinator for the Lincoln office.
+Natasha Naseem, daughter of Ahsan Naseem and Rubab Husain of Lincoln, Nebraska, is an English major with minors in Global Studies, Human Rights and Humanitarian Affairs, and Political Science.
+Natasha is President of the UNICEF UNL Campus Initiative and has been deeply involved with the Make-A-Wish Foundation of Nebraska, where she has volunteered as a grant writer and event coordinator for the Lincoln office.
 She has published articles about the foundation's local efforts, as well as essays on gender issues, diversity in media, and Islamophobia.
-She has served as Treasurer for the Middle Eastern Student Union and also volunteers as a speech coach for the Lincoln Southwest High School Forensics team.
-Natasha is involved in the Honors Program and aims to attend law school after graduation.
+She has served as Treasurer for the Middle Eastern Student Union and volunteers as a speech coach for the Lincoln Southwest High School Forensics team.
+Additionally, she is a member of the UNL Define American Chapter, the South Asian Student Association, and the committee for the Asian Student Leadership Conference.
+Natasha is also involved in the Honors Program and aims to attend law school after graduation.

 Olivia Beier, Treasurer